Burgestrand/Hallon/README.markdown

 - [Linus Oleander](https://github.com/oleander), giving me a reason to look for ways of doing what Hallon does
 - [Jesper Särnesjö][], creator of [Greenstripes][] which spawned the idea of Hallon

+This is what the API looks like:

+    session = Hallon::Session.instance(Hallon::APPKEY, :user_agent => "Chunky Bacon") do
+      def logged_in(error)
+        puts "Yeah, we’ve logged in!"
+      end
+    end

+    session.login username, password

 This is awesome!
 I want to help!
 --------------------------------
 Sweet!
 You contribute in more than one way!